SudharakaA/Cleverheel_hospital_management/README.md

 # MediTrack Health Hub

-A comprehensive healthcare management platform designed for patients and medical professionals to streamline healthcare delivery and management.
+A comprehensive healthcare management platform designed for patients and medical professionals to streamline healthcare delivery and management

 ## Features